OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 ### 6. **Density >2m**

-This metric estimates the proportion of all LiDAR points in a cell that fall above 2 meters.
+This metric estimates the proportion of all Lidar points in a cell that fall above 2 meters.
 It highlights the vertical distribution of vegetation and is often used in habitat modeling.

 ### 7. **Hillshade (optional)**